Dr-Patient/CreaTDA/README.md

 * mat_drug_protein.txt : Drug-Protein interaction matrix.
 * Similarity_Matrix_Drugs.txt : Drug & compound similarity scores based on chemical structures of drugs (\[0,708) are drugs, the rest are compounds).
 * Similarity_Matrix_Proteins.txt : Protein similarity scores based on primary sequences of proteins.
-* mat_drug_protein_homo_protein_drug.txt: Drug-Protein interaction matrix, in which DTIs with similar drugs (i.e., drug chemical structure similarities > 0.6) or similar proteins (i.e., protein sequence similarities > 40%) were removed (see the paper).
-* mat_drug_protein_drug.txt: Drug-Protein interaction matrix, in which DTIs with drugs sharing similar drug interactions (i.e., Jaccard similarities > 0.6) were removed (see the paper).
-* mat_drug_protein_sideeffect.txt: Drug-Protein interaction matrix, in which DTIs with drugs sharing similar side effects (i.e., Jaccard similarities > 0.6) were removed (see the paper).
-* mat_drug_protein_disease.txt: Drug-Protein interaction matrix, in which DTIs with drugs or proteins sharing similar diseases (i.e., Jaccard similarities > 0.6) were removed (see the paper).
-* mat_drug_protein_unique: Drug-Protein interaction matrix, in which known unique and non-unique DTIs were labelled as 3 and 1, respectively, the corresponding unknown ones were labelled as 2 and 0 (see the paper for the definition of unique).
-* mat_compound_protein_bindingaffinity.txt: Compound-Protein binding affinity matrix (measured by negative logarithm of *_**Ki**_*).

 All entities (i.e., drugs, compounds, proteins, diseases and side-effects) are organized in the same order across all files.
 These files: drug.txt, protein.txt, disease.txt, se.txt, drug_dict_map, protein_dict_map, mat_drug_se.txt, mat_protein_protein.txt, mat_drug_drug.txt, mat_protein_disease.txt, mat_drug_disease.txt, mat_protein_drug.txt, mat_drug_protein.txt, Similarity_Matrix_Proteins.txt, are extracted from https://github.com/luoyunan/DTINet.